 Accessibility and Inclusion

-To ensure the Dawn Service is accessible to all, designated accessibility viewing areas are available for people with disability and/or limited mobility and their guests.
+We aim to ensure the Dawn Service on Anzac Day is welcoming and accessible for all to attend.
+We provide two designated accessible viewing areas for people with disability/limited mobility and their guests at the following locations:

 To register for seating in one of the accessible viewing areas, please contact Karen Wade on email@example.com or call 9228 4613.

-Portable wheelchair accessible toilets will be located on Pitt Street and Castlereagh Street; otherwise there are wheelchair accessible toilets at the CBD train stations.
+Portable accessible toilets that consider wheelchair users will be located on George, Pitt and Castlereagh Streets; otherwise there are wheelchair accessible toilets at the CBD train stations.

 Road Closures & Public Transport

 Major road closures will be in place throughout Sydney CBD from 2am until 4pm.

 Detailed information and maps of the road closures can be found on livetraffic.com

 Special event clearway parking restrictions will also be in effect on most major roads throughout the CBD, meaning street parking will be very limited.

 Buses to and from the city will be using alternate routes and stops while road closures are in place.